 What I had intended as inspirational, they must have viewed as boasting and felt slighted.
 The nationalism that had been instilled in them for so many generations had produced a citizenry whose ego was so fragile that they refused to acknowledge the rest of the world (Ibid: 248).

-What if the present author extolled the virtues of DPRK postcolonial industrialization in the 1950s and 1960s to a class of Harvard political economy students and a majority sought to change their topics to the inefficiencies of Communist economics, human rights, the economic impact of DPRK nuclearization, and so on.
+What if I extolled the virtues of DPRK postcolonial industrialization in the 1950s and 1960s to a class of Harvard political economy students and a majority sought to change their topics to the inefficiencies of Communist economics, human rights, the economic impact of DPRK nuclearization, and so on.
 Would their lack of willingness to acknowledge DPRK achievements indicate an extraordinarily fragile American ego unwilling to face the reality of the world?
 Perhaps Kim’s students were better able to recognize the intrinsically propagandistic nature of focusing on an extraordinary success story as representative of the information technology economy.

 Any truth spoken by Woman/North Korea is simply intended to impress or seduce Man/America, “So that woman always lies, even if, objectively, she speaks the truth” (Weininger cf. Žižek 1994a: 142).
 In fact, is there any other country today whose day-to-day culture can be derided as completely fraudulent, as based on intentionally distributed lies, while completely avoiding the charge of racism?
 If someone says ‘you can’t trust those Chinese,’ it is immediately recognizable as racist.
 ‘You can’t trust those North Koreans,’ by contrast, can pass as a statement of fact with no apparent racial meaning.